 Hostas have become extremely popular in the last few years, with good reason.
-Gardeners love hostas for their colorful foliage, versatility, toughness, easy growth habits and ability to grow and thrive without bright sunlight.
+Gardeners love hostas for their colorful foliage, versatility, toughness, easy growth habits, and ability to grow and thrive without bright sunlight.

 Plants that Grow Well with Hosta

 Once you’ve decided that hostas are the best plant for that shady garden spot, it’s time to think about the best hosta plant companions.
-Although they’re gorgeous on their own, it helps to add a few plants that show them off to best advantage.
+Although they’re gorgeous on their own, it helps to add a few plants that show them off to their best advantage.